intel/zephyr.js/README.md

 ## Building and running on Mac OSX

-Mac support is still limited at this point, as Zephyr does not provide the SDK/toolchain to compile on Mac OSX natively, you will have to build your own or use a 3rd-party toolchain.
+Mac support is still limited at this point.
+As Zephyr does not provide the SDK/toolchain to compile on Mac OSX natively, you will have to build your own or use a 3rd-party toolchain.
-Currently the targets we support building on MAC are "linux", "qemu_x86", with limited support for "arduino_101" and "frdm-k64f" boards.
-You'll need to have a recent version of OSX and XCode command line tools from App store to get you started, depending on your system setup and targt, you might have to perform additional steps, but if you run into build issues, you should first make sure the you can build Zephyr native apps on Mac using the toolchain you installed, once you verify that it works, then our project should also build and link correctly, but we'll try to update the document as we find these kind of issues.
-Currently we enable Travis CI to building the linux target only against the latest OSX (10.12) and XCode Command Line Tools (provided by XCode SDK) for sanity check purposes.
+Currently the targets we support building on Mac are "linux", "qemu_x86", with limited support for "arduino_101" and "frdm-k64f" boards.
+You'll need to have a recent version of OSX and XCode command line tools from App store to get you started.
+Depending on your system setup and target, you might have to perform additional steps, but if you run into build issues, you should first make sure that you can build Zephyr native apps on Mac using the toolchain you installed.
+Once you verify that it works, then our project should also build and link correctly, but we'll try to update the document as we find these kinds of issues.
+Currently we enable Travis CI to build the linux target only against the latest OSX (10.12) and XCode Command Line Tools (provided by XCode SDK) for sanity check purposes.

-### Setup
+### Set up
 The basic requirement for building Zephyr boards is that you'll need to install and setup the correct cross-compiler toolchain on your Mac for the boards you are trying to build.
-You need to install crosstool-ng, which allows you to build the x86 images, you can run on the qemu, and for Arduino 101, you'll also need to install the ARC compiler, which can be found by installing the Arduino IDE for mac, this is used to build the ARC support image.
+You need to install crosstool-ng, which allows you to build the x86 images you can run on QEMU, and for Arduino 101, you need to install the ARC compiler, which can be found by installing the Arduino IDE for Mac, this is used to build the ARC support image.

 Requirements: